XRP Ledger Accounts

 - One or more ways to authorize transactions, possibly including:

-In the ledger's data tree, an account's core data is stored in the AccountRoot ledger node type.
+In the ledger's data tree, an account's core data is stored in the AccountRoot ledger object type.
 An account can also be the owner (or partial owner) of several other types of data.

 Tip: An "Account" in the XRP Ledger is somewhere between the financial usage (like "bank account") and the computing usage (like "UNIX account").
 Non-XRP currencies and assets aren't stored in an XRP Ledger Account itself; each such asset is stored in an accounting relationship called a "Trust Line" that connects two parties.